prodeveloper0/uNSS/README.md

 # Limitations
-Save file restoration only works if the game has saved at least once
+* Save file restoration only works if the game has saved at least once
+* Not allow running in Applet Mode